2.15. Block

 return invoke(b,ext)

-Typeless blocks are typically declared via pipe syntax:
+Typeless blocks are typically declared via construction-like syntax:

 print("inside goo")